Meera061/AutoBlur_AI/README.md

 # AutoBlur_AI
-🖼️ Auto Blur AI

-Auto Blur AI is a Flask-based web application that automatically detects and blurs sensitive information in images and documents.
+Auto Blur AI is a lightweight web application that automatically detects and blurs sensitive information in uploaded images and documents.
-It supports Default Mode (automatic blur) and Custom Mode (manual selection of blur areas).

-🚀 Features

-Default Mode → Upload a file, and sensitive data (like phone numbers, OTPs, transaction IDs, tracking IDs, and amounts) are blurred automatically.
+The system combines Tesseract OCR with spaCy NLP to intelligently identify data such as transaction IDs, phone numbers, emails, monetary values, and order numbers.
+Detected regions are blurred using OpenCV, ensuring privacy before sharing.

+The application supports two modes:

+Default Mode → Automatically blurs all sensitive details and provides a secure downloadable version.

-Custom Mode → Upload a file and interactively choose which detected regions to blur.
+Custom Mode → Lets users interactively toggle blur on detected regions for fine-grained control.

-Supports images (JPG, PNG, JPEG, etc.) and documents (PDF, DOCX, PPTX).

-Uses OCR (Tesseract) + NLP (spaCy) to detect sensitive text accurately.

-Clean and modern UI with interactive blur toggling.

-🛠️ Tech Stack

-Flask – Web framework

-OpenCV – Image processing

-Tesseract OCR – Text extraction

-spaCy NLP – Detecting sensitive info

-SQLite – Session/data storage

-📸 Screenshots

-(Add screenshots of your app here)

-🙌 Contribution

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to change.

-📜 License
+Built with Flask (Python) on the backend and HTML, CSS, JavaScript on the frontend, the project demonstrates how AI and computer vision can be applied to practical privacy-preserving use cases such as invoices, receipts, IDs, and financial documents.

+License:

 This project is licensed under the MIT License.